 These two lines are shown on a scale of 1 to 100 with key trigger levels shown at 20 and 80.
 These lines are represented by a blue and an orange line.
 Any action outside these lines is considered to be particularly significant.

-A Stochastic study is useful when monitoring fast markets.
-However, its speed means it should be used in conjunction with other indicators to confirm any signals.
-If you want a more conservative equivalent, use the Slow Stochastic.
+A stochastic study is useful when monitoring fast markets.
+However, its speed means that it should be used in conjunction with other indicators to confirm any signals, such as a stochastic RSI.
+If you want a more conservative equivalent, use the slow stochastic.

 As with moving averages, when the two stochastic lines (%K and %D) cross, a signal is generated.
 If the white %K line crosses below the red %D line, a possible sell signal is generated.
 If the red %D line crosses below the white %K line, a possible buy signal is generated.
 These crossovers may appear anywhere on the study, but signals above the lines at 20 and 80 are considered to be stronger.